-If you have other questions, don’t hesitate to message us on our Contact Us page.
+If you have other questions, don’t hesitate to message us at “Contact” on the tab Contact/PMT/RSVP

-Most lodging is in bed and breakfast or small inns, with a mix of hotels.
+Lodging is a mix of B&B’s or small inns or hotels, depending on tour selection.
 We have selected your lodging because of their comfortable rooms and gracious hosts.
-Rooms usually have a private bath, and the inn may have a common room or broad porch where you can make yourself at home.
+We reserve rooms with private baths.
+When the rare exception of a shared bath is the only availability, our cyclists are informed before reserving with us.
+The inn may have a common room or broad porch where you can make yourself at home.
 Many hosts will have a supply of books or games to borrow to make your stay enjoyable.
 Since they are experts on the area they will happily give you recommendations for restaurants or things to see and do.
 Some host will shuttle their guest to dining too.

 Most of the inns have complimentary WIFI service.

 In some cases, at a cyclist request, we will reserve lodging not on our list.